Best Hospitals and Best Children's Hospitals Rankings

 Expert data collection and analysis to inform individual health care decisions and drive improvements in quality of care

 Best Hospitals is a high-profile list with high-stakes decisions riding on it.
-Patients and families use it to make decisions about where to seek care, and medical professionals and institutions look to it when comparing themselves to others.
+Patients and families use it to make decisions about where to seek care, and medical professionals and institutions look to it when comparing themselves to others in terms of quality and improvement over time.
 In the early 2000s, U.S. News selected RTI as its new partner to take on the behind-the-scenes work of managing the project.
 The first full set of RTI-managed rankings was published in 2005.

 Continuous Refining of Methodology to Produce Clear and Accurate Rankings